Richard Liu, high-flying CEO of JD.com, has fostered 'clean' reputation

 There is also no clear successor to Liu, who is both chairman and chief executive, even as JD.com faces an escalating battle with Alibaba and has seen its shares fall 24 percent this year.
 The company posted a second quarter net loss in August.

-Liu has long fostered a reputation for good behavior, playing up JD.com’s tough stance on counterfeits.
+Liu has long fostered a reputation for good behaviour, playing up JD.com’s tough stance on counterfeits.
 He has also said he enjoys hard work and dislikes relaxing too much, often working 16-hour days.

 He has a sociology degree from Beijing’s prestigious Renmin University and is a delegate to the Chinese People’s Political Consultative Conference (CPPCC), an important advisory body to the government.